What you need to know about intermittent fasting

 Green tea: secret of popularity

 Green tea is one of the most favorite drinks worldwide, being a runner-up after water.
 It is low in calories yet tasty and healthy.
-There are merely 2.5 calories in a cup of green tea, which makes it a great choice during a fast (14).
-Nonetheless, it proves to cope with a person’s hunger on a fast successfully (13).
-Green tea is also quite nutritious, as it contains proteins, amino acids, carbohydrates, lipids, xanthic bases, pigments, minerals, and vitamins B, C, and E. No wonder that this drink is widely used as a therapeutic means, in the traditional Chinese medicine in particular (2).
+There are merely 2.5 calories in a cup of green tea, which makes it a great choice during a fast (14). .
+Green tea is also quite nutritious, as it contains proteins, amino acids, carbohydrates, lipids, xanthic bases, pigments, minerals, and vitamins B, C, and E. This drink is also widely used and praised as a therapeutic means, in the traditional Chinese medicine in particular (2).

 Green tea is a top-notch antioxidant, which can help prevent a range of severe diseases, from heart conditions to cancers (2, 19).
 What makes green tea invaluable is the great number of catechins, especially epigallocatechin gallate (ECGG), which is a powerful antioxidant.
 Not only does it inhibit the growth of cancer cells but it also destroys them without causing harm to healthy tissues.
 Furthermore, ECGG is said to lower the LDL, or bad cholesterol levels (12).